 What is overdiagnosis?

-Overdiagnosis is the diagnosis of a cancer that wouldn’t have gone on to cause harm in a person’s lifetime, in other words, if the person hadn’t been tested (whether that’s screening or some other type of test), the person would never have known they had cancer.
+Overdiagnosis is the diagnosis of a cancer that wouldn’t have gone on to cause harm in a person’s lifetime, in other words, if the person hadn’t been tested (whether that’s screening or some other type of test), the person might never have known they had cancer, and would not have died from the disease.

 How does it happen?

-Not all cancers behave in the same way - this is true even for cancers of the same type.
-Some will spread quickly, and others are so slow-growing they’ll never cause harm.
-It’s when these slower-growing harmless cancers are picked up that they’re said to be overdiagnosed.
-It can be risk of screening, where people without symptoms are tested for the disease.
+Not all cancers behave in the same way - this is true even for cancers arising from the same part of the body.
+Some will spread quickly, and others are so slow-growing they’ll never be the cause of someone dying.
+It’s when these slower-growing harmless cancers are picked up that they’re said to be over diagnosed.

 Why is it important?